ashmit-codebase/Git-Commands-/README.md

 # GIT
 It is a version control system and a tool that helps to track changes in the code.<br>
-It is popular because :- It is free and open source <br>
+It is popular because :-<br>
+1- It is free and open source <br>
-                      :- It is fast and scalable
+2- It is fast and scalable